Access to Care and Delivery System

 Know Your Network Participation

 The online Find a Doctor lists your network affiliations.
 We recommend you periodically review the information we have on file for you.
 We also encourage you to regularly share your network participation and any changes with your staff.
 If the network information on the member's ID card matches your network affiliations, then you are in-network for the member's benefit plan.
-See the 2024 Summary of Companies, Lines of Business, Networks & Benefit Plans and the 2023 Summary of Companies, Lines of Business, Networks & Benefit Plans in our Toolkit for a listing of all networks and plans.
+See the 2025 Summary of Companies, Lines of Business, Networks, and Benefit Plans and 2024 Summary of Companies, Lines of Business, Networks & Benefit Plans in our Toolkit for a listing of all networks and plans.

 Digital representations of our most common member ID cards are located in the Member Identification Cards chapter.
 Note: Some government program cards don’t have network names; however, they are easily identified by the plan name.